Binduvelpula04/Capstone-Project/README.md

-## Graph-Based Dual-Mode Analysis for Cloud Security and Forensics
+## Root Cause Analysis for Cloud Security and Forensics using Knowledge Graph and LLMs

 ## Project Overview
-This project aims to identify root causes of system issues by analyzing event logs and performance metrics.
-The approach integrates data preprocessing, feature engineering, knowledge graph construction, and natural language querying using a large language model (FLAN-T5).
-The ultimate goal is to provide comprehensive root cause analysis (RCA) and identify critical system components and events affecting performance.
+The biggest challenge in observability and cloud forensics today is the lack of "semantic interconnectivity" between fragmented logs and metrics.
+Traditional tools rely on threshold alerts that flag symptoms but often miss the underlying hardware faults or root causes.

+This project implements a 4-Phase Causal Architecture that unifies Windows event logs and performance metrics into a single Knowledge Graph.
+By moving from simple correlation to causation, we utilize graph algorithms to rank failure modes and a Retrieval Augmented Generation (RAG) framework to explain findings in plain English.

+**Goal:** To provide Site Reliability Engineers (SREs) with automated, evidence-backed intelligence to reduce Mean Time to Resolution (MTTR).

 ---